 Kale Waffles and Kale Waffle Chips

 If you’re in the mood for a crunchy snack, take your kale waffles and bake up some kale waffle chips.
-These tasty bites are the perfect vehicle for your favorite dip like this 4-ingredient guacamole or sumac sauce.
+These tasty bites are the perfect vehicle for your favorite dip like this 4-ingredient guacamole or canned tuna dip.

 Recipe tips and tricks